Postgraduate Diploma in Health Sciences

 This Diploma is aimed at people who are currently employed in, or seeking employment in, a health-related field, the social services, or local or central government.
 UC's Health Sciences qualifications give students the opportunity to examine critically a range of significant issues in health sciences, and where relevant to improve their professional practice.

 The Postgraduate Diploma in Health Sciences is an advanced, interdisciplinary programme.
-Students may either follow a general course of study, or focus on a specialisation and receive their qualification endorsed in:
+You may either follow a general course of study, or focus on a specialisation and receive your qualification endorsed in:

 You must have completed a relevant bachelor's degree, or an appropriate health professional qualification, with at least a B Grade Point Average.